YogliB/svelte-component-template/README.md

 ## Testing

-This is a work-in-progress.
-Go to the [Storybook docs](https://storybook.js.org/docs/svelte/workflows/testing-with-storybook) to learn more about testing components.
+### Interaction testing

+This is a simple and intuitive method that can be done through Storybook, with the help of [Cypress](https://cypress.io).
+And example and pre-made test scripts can be found in this repository, and more info can be found in [Storybook's docs](https://storybook.js.org/docs/svelte/workflows/interaction-testing).

+### Snapshot testing

+In this repo you'll find a [basic workflow](.github/chromatic.yml) that uses [Chromatic](https://www.chromatic.com/) for snapshot testing.

 ## Frequently Asked Questions